 The ideal candidate will be enthusiastic about food and service and appreciate providing exceptional experiences for our guests.

-In addition, the ideal candidate will have past experience working as a Server in a busy, fast-paced restaurant atmosphere and a warm, outgoing demeanor.
+In addition, the ideal candidate will have experience working as a Server in a busy, fast-paced restaurant atmosphere and a warm, outgoing demeanor.

 What Do Servers Do?